lookit/lookit-docs/docs/source/researchers-runner-releases.rst

 * Preventing problems caused by unexpected updates to Pipe that we have no control over.
 * Removing third-party access to private and sensitive research data.
 Although this service was secure, this reduces the theoretical chances of data leaks and improper data use/access by keeping this data only on Lookit servers.

 .. admonition:: All studies will eventually need to switch!

-Moving forward, all new studies will use RecordRTC but existing studies will continue to use Pipe unless their experiment runners are updated.
+   Moving forward, all new studies will use RecordRTC but existing studies will continue to use Pipe, unless the researcher decides to update their experiment runner version.

    The old Pipe system will be discontinued in the future (exact date TBD; we will announce ahead of time).
 For the time being, we are running the new and old systems in parallel.
 This is to allow ongoing studies to continue to use the Pipe system for the remainder of their data collection, and to allow a fallback option in case of unforeseen problems with the new system.
 For any studies you will be using or copying in the future, we strongly recommend that you :ref:`update your experiment runner <recortdrtc-how-to-switch>` to test this new system before the support for Pipe ends!